custom-components/ble_monitor/info.md

 # Changes in 0.7.7 beta.

 Add support for sensors that send their temperature data in Fahrenheit.
 The LYWSD03MMC with custom firmware will send temperature data in Fahrenheit after changing the display to Fahrenheit.
-Use the [sensor_fahrenheit](#sensor_fahrenheit) option for these sensors to get the correct data in Home Asssitant.
+Use the [sensor_fahrenheit](#sensor_fahrenheit) option for these sensors to get the correct data in Home Assistant.

 {% endif %}
 {% if installed or pending_update %}

 # Changes in 0.7.7

 - Add support for sensors that send their temperature data in Fahrenheit.
 The LYWSD03MMC with custom firmware will send temperature data in Fahrenheit after changing the display to Fahrenheit.
-Use the [sensor_fahrenheit](#sensor_fahrenheit) option for these sensors to get the correct data in Home Asssitant.
+Use the [sensor_fahrenheit](#sensor_fahrenheit) option for these sensors to get the correct data in Home Assistant.
 - [sensor_names](#sensor_names) configuration is now case insensitive
 - improved debug logging when using [sensor_names](#sensor_names) option